|

 of “schools” where various groups of independent practitioners can’t even

 agree upon the nature of the problem that they are investigating.
-Kuhn wrote (1); “ ...
-I was struck by the number and extent of overt disagreements
+Kuhn wrote (1); “

-and methods.
-Both history and
+methods.
+Both history and acquaintance

-social science.
-Yet, somehow, the
+science.
+Yet, somehow, the practice of

-the controversies over fundamentals that today often seem endemic among, say,
+controversies over fundamentals that today often seem endemic among, say,

 psychologists or sociologists.